How to Write a Uniform Policy Letter

 4) Policy Elements

 In the policy elements section, you will establish the standard.
 You will explain what you expect each employee to wear every day.
-Consider some of the following samples:
+Consider some of the following examples:

 The above are examples of some statements that are advisable to make.
 You will also want to outline the specific uniforms used in each department.
-For example, are there three types of shirts available?
-Polos, t-shirts, and long-sleeves jumpers?
+For example, are there different types of shirts available?
+Is it to be long-sleeves jumpers?
 Will you also provide jackets and/or hoodies with logos as well?
 Make sure your employees know what uniform you expect and what is available for them to choose.

 5) Disciplinary Consequences